alysivji/talks/_proposals/topics/everyday-design-patterns--observer-pattern.md

     - Front-end DOM programming
     - Note that these implementations are slightly different
     - Design Patterns are not cookiecutter solutions, they should be adapted to solve the specific problem you have
-- Case Study: GitHub Webhook (10 minutes)
+- Case Study: Slack Webhook (10 minutes)
-    - Introduce problem -- set up a GitHub webhook that posts messages to Slack
+    - Introduce problem -- set up a Slackbot that sends events to a webhook
     - Walkthrough initial solution: if statements checking for an event type and then performing an action
     - This gets out of hand as we add more events/actions; code is hard to read and tests become unmanageable
     - Refactor to a decorator-based implementation from earlier; looks and feels Pythonic